AliBeikmohammadi/DistributedSGDM/README.md

                         clip_grad_value)
 ```
 > Set --beta 1 in case you need to train DistributedSGD instead of DistributedSGDM.
+>
 > As a result of running this code; data folder, FashionMNIST_ResNet18_CSV folder , and runs folder will be created.
-> dataset will be downloaded in data folder.
+* dataset will be downloaded in data folder.
-> You can simultaneously monitor training progress through tensorboard by the files saved in runs folder.
+* You can simultaneously monitor training progress through tensorboard by the files saved in runs folder.
-> Training process will be loged also in a CSV file in FashionMNIST_ResNet18_CSV folder.
+* Training process will be loged also in a CSV file in FashionMNIST_ResNet18_CSV folder.

 ## How to Aggregate CSV Files and generate Mean and STD over different trials
-> Use `aggregateCSVs .ipynb` to generate a single CSV file containing the mean and standard deviation of 5 runs on each experiment's setup.
+> Use `aggregateCSVs.ipynb` to generate a single CSV file containing the mean and standard deviation of 5 runs on each experiment's setup.

 ## How to Plot the Results
 > To draw output figures with the desired features use `PlotResults.ipynb`.